adambard/learnxinyminutes-docs/java.html.markdown

         Bicycle trek = new Bicycle();

         // Call object methods
-        trek.speedUp(3); // Should always use setter and getter methods to access the attributes of a class trek.setCadence(100);
+        trek.speedUp(3); // You should always use setter and getter methods trek.setCadence(100);

-        // toString is a convention to display the attribute values of this Object.
+        // toString is a convention to display the value of this Object.
-        // Has to be overridden in the POJO (Plain Old Java Objects) to see the actual values else internal representation of the address will be displayed.
         System.out.println("trek info: " + trek.toString());

     } // End main method